andrewmcaleavey/ReliableTrendIndex/README.md

 ## Analysis of complete data sets

-More complete functions to analyze a complete data set are also provided in other vignettes and functions.
+More complete functions to analyze a complete data set are also provided in the function documentation and an initial `vignette("Introduction_to_ReliableTrendIndex")`.
 Complete documentation to come!

 ## License